• Skip to main content

 ~ Inter vertebral discs are cushions that function as shock absorbers to the back bone and they are fibro cartilaginous ( they contain fibrous bundles of collagen) in nature.

-~ The major role of the spinal discs is mechanical, as they constantly transmit loads arising from body weight and muscle activity through the spinal column.
+Discs are not static; they are constantly transmitting loads from your body weight and muscle activity through the spinal column.

-~ They provide flexibility to allow bending and twisting or wrenching.
+~ They also provide flexibility to allow bending and twisting or wrenching.

-~ Collectively, the discs account for approximately between one third and one quarter of the total spinal column length interjecting the back bones from the top to the sacrum.
+~ Collectively, the discs account for approximately between one third and one quarter of the total spinal column length ( approx. 25% to 33% of your total spinal length) .

 ~ There are approximately 23 discs in the spine; 6 in cervical, 12 in thoracic, and 5 in the lumbar region.